anuraghazra/github-readme-stats/readme.md

 > Top Languages does not indicate the user's skill level or anything like that; it's a GitHub metric to determine which languages have the most code on GitHub.
 It is a new feature of github-readme-stats.

 > **Warning**
 > This card shows languages usage only inside your own non-forked repositories, not depending from who is the author of the commits.
 It does not include your contributions into another users/organizations repositories.
-If you have a technical solution how to improve this behavior share it with us by opening issue or discussion.
+Currently there are no way to get this data from GitHub API.
+If you want this behavior to be improved you can support [this feature request](https://github.com/orgs/community/discussions/18230) created by @rickstaa inside GitHub Community.

 ### Usage